History of Baltimore: Baltimore City before the Civil War: 1797–1861

-In 1797, Baltimore Town merged with Fells Point and incorporated as the City of Baltimore.
-Baltimore grew rapidly, becoming the largest city in the American South.
+In 1797, Baltimore Town merged with Fell's Point and incorporated as the City of Baltimore.
+Baltimore grew rapidly, becoming the largest city in the Southern United States.
 It dominated the American flour trade after 1800 due to the milling technology of Oliver Evans, the introduction of steam power in processing, and the merchant-millers' development of drying processes which greatly slowed spoilage.
 Still, by 1830 New York City's competition was felt keenly, and Baltimoreans were hard-pressed to match the merchantability standards despite more rigorous inspection controls than earlier, nor could they match the greater financial resources of their northern rivals.

 The city was the site of the Battle of Baltimore during the War of 1812.
 After burning Washington, D.C., the British attacked Baltimore outside the eastern outskirts of town on the "Patapsco Neck" on September 12, at the Battle of North Point, then on the night of September 13–14, 1814.
 United States forces from Fort McHenry successfully defended the city's harbor from the British.

 Francis Scott Key, (1779–1843), a Maryland lawyer from Georgetown and Frederick, was aboard a British ship where he had been negotiating for the release of an American prisoner, Dr. William Beanes.
 Key witnessed the bombardment from this ship and after seeing the huge American flag on the morning of September 14, 1814, he wrote "The Star-Spangled Banner", a poem recounting the attack.
 Key's poem was set to a 1780 drinking song by British composer John Stafford Smith, and "The Star-Spangled Banner" became the official national anthem of the United States in 1931.

 In the wake of the War of 1812, residents expected the city to become America's leading cultural and commercial center and the literary community dubbed their city "the Rome of the United States".
 The number of Baltimore printers, publishers, and booksellers had doubled in the preceding years.
 Between 1816 and 1825, Baltimore's literary focal point was the Delphian Club.
-Twelve newspapers had editors in the Club and the Club's sixteen members published at least 48 books of fiction, history, travel, letters, and biography, as well as nine volumes of poetry, one play, and nineteen speeches.
-The Club's organ was The Portico literary magazine.
+Twelve newspapers had editors in the Club and the club's sixteen members published at least 48 books of fiction, history, travel, letters, and biography, as well as nine volumes of poetry, one play, and nineteen speeches.
+The club's organ was The Portico literary magazine.

 A distinctive local culture started to take shape, and a unique skyline peppered with churches and monuments developed.
 Baltimore acquired its moniker "The Monumental City" after an 1827 visit to Baltimore by President John Quincy Adams.
 At an evening function, Adams gave the following toast: "Baltimore: the Monumental City—May the days of her safety be as prosperous and happy, as the days of her dangers have been trying and triumphant."